 Erin’s choreographic work includes Epoch (2016) created on Australian Dance Theatre for their Ignition season, The Ten Thousand Things (2016) created on the 2nd year Adelaide College of the Arts students, Bird Calls (2015), an immersive solo work commissioned by Open Space, Femme (2015) a solo work developed as part of The Mill’s Choreographic Futures Dance Residency, and the dance film, Gaia (2014), which has currently screened in over 23 film festivals around the world.
 Her performance work includes seasons with BalletLab and Patch Theatre Company.
 She also has an ongoing relationship with Swedish dance collective ilDance, co-directed by Israel Aloni and Lee Brummer, who visit Australia regularly.
 Erin has also been engaged as a choreographer/dancer for a number of Australian music film clips.
 She was recently awarded the 2017 Channel 9 Arts & Fashion Young Achiever Award as well as the overall SA Young Achiever award for her work in the arts. // www.gaiadancefilm.com

-Erin is also the Co-Artistic Director of The Mill, a creative hub for Adelaide’s local artists from all disciplines.
+Erin is the Co-Founder and previous Director of The Mill, a creative hub for Adelaide’s local artists from all disciplines.
 The Mill provides artist spaces and an internationally curated program that is focused on the creation and continuous evolution of Adelaide based arts and artistic culture // www.themilladelaide.com

 Erin is also a member of the band Sitara, where she plays guitar and sings.
 Sitara recently released their debut full-length visual album Alchemy; a cinematic journey imploding with sensual drama.
 Musically produced by Kiah Gossner and visually crafted by Repeater Productions (Director: Morgan Wright & Cinematographer: Ella Kroning) 8 videos for 8 songs were woven together to create a captivating 40 minute film alongside the music // www.sitaramusic.com.au